dxaviud/algorithms/README.md

 # algorithms-and-data-structures

-My implementation of simple algorithms and data structures written in a few common programming languages.
+My implementations of simple algorithms and data structures written in a few common programming languages.